abb3rrant/Unkn0wnC2/README.md

 A DNS-based Command & Control framework that operates as a legitimate authoritative DNS server with advanced evasion and reliability features.

-### Architecture
+## Architecture

-This C2 framework is designed to blend seamlessly with legitimate DNS traffic by acting as an authoritative DNS server for your domain.
+This C2 framework is designed to blend with legitimate DNS traffic by acting as an authoritative DNS server for your domain.
 The server provides:

 - **Authoritative DNS Server** - Fully functional DNS server for your configured domain (e.g., `secwolf.net`)
 - **C2 Communications** - Encodes commands/responses within legitimate-looking DNS queries
 - **DNS Forwarding** - Proxies legitimate DNS queries to upstream servers (8.8.8.8) for stealth
 - **Cache-Busting Protocol** - Timestamp injection prevents DNS resolver caching of C2 traffic
 - **Chunked Result Handling** - Reliable exfiltration of large command outputs through multi-packet protocols
-- **Interactive Console** - Real-time beacon management and task distribution interface
+- **Interactive Console** - Beacon management and task distribution interface
+- **Encryption and Encoding** - Communications are encrypted with AES-GCM encrytion and encoded with Base36 (non-standard encoding).

 ### To-Do